zoeyg/public-write-ups/hack-the-box/travel.md

   IPv4 address for br-8ec6dcae5ba1: 172.30.0.1
   IPv4 address for docker0:         172.17.0.1
   IPv4 address for eth0:            10.10.10.189

 The programs included with the Ubuntu system are free software;
-the exact distribution terms for each program are described in the individual files in /usr/share/doc/*/copyright.

-Ubuntu comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.

-The programs included with the Ubuntu system are free software;